 Iron is needed for the production of thyroid peroxidase, the enzyme used to make your thyroid hormones.

-What to do: It’s crucial to first deal with the underlying problem that’s causing the iron deficiency.
+What to do: If you have low iron, the most important thing to discover first is the underlying problem that’s causing the iron deficiency.
 Healing your gut is essential for healthy nutrient absorption, especially iron.
 Once the gut is healed, iron-rich foods like grass-fed beef, liver, and spinach can be effective – as can cooking with cast-iron cookware.

 7. Low copper